Data Quality as Predictor of Voice Anti-Spoofing Generalization: Results

 \section{Results}

-To study the individual predictors (features' distances) relation with the performance of the classifiers, we analyzed their correlation.
-The Pearson correlation was used to explore the collinearities between the variables.
-Further, the relation was analyzed considering the data grouped in within- and across-corpus data from the seven spoofing corpora.
-Within-corpus data corresponds to 140 data points with the six distances from the predictive features (as illustrated in Fig.~\ref{fig:distance-illustration}), while across-corpus data consist of 840 data points.
-Figure~\ref{fig:eers} shows the EER distribution for the three classifiers divided by within- and across-corpus, it shows the dependent variable variations to be explored by the regression models.
+We explore the collinearities between the predictive features and the performance of classifiers using the Pearson correlation.
+The relation was analyzed considering the data grouped in within- and across-corpus that include 140 and 840 data points respectively, each with the six distances from the predictive features (as illustrated in Fig.~\ref{fig:distance-illustration}).
+Figure~\ref{fig:eers} shows the EER distribution for the three classifiers and describes the dependent variable variations to be explored by the regression models.

-Table~\ref{tab:ltas_distances_cor} shows the correlation of individual LTAS feature distances with the EER of the CNN classifier (similar trends were observed for the other predictive features).
-Within-corpus correlations are higher than across-corpus correlations.
-This indicates collinearity between the same corpus distances and the performance of the classifiers.
+Table~\ref{tab:ltas_distances_cor} shows, as an example, the correlation of LTAS feature distances with the EER of the CNN classifier (similar trends were observed for the other predictive features).
+Within-corpus correlations are stronger than across-corpus correlations.
+This indicates collinearity of the within-corpus distances and the performance of the classifiers.
 As for the distances, the four cross-class distances ($d_{12}, d_{14}, d_{23}, d_{34}$) have stronger correlations with EER (whether positive or negative) than the within-class distances ($d_{13}, d_{24}$).
 Note also that, apart from $d_{13}$ on across-corpus case, the within-class correlations are positive.
 This is as expected: the larger the domain mismatch in either bonafide or spoof class, the higher the EER.

 We now turn our focus on the predictive features.
-To this end, we created \emph{multiple linear regression model} for each feature to combine all the six distances for predicting the classifier's EER.
-The aim is to measure how well the feature distances predict the corresponding EER.
+To this end, we created \emph{multiple linear regression model} for each feature to measure how well the six distances predict the corresponding EER.
 The \emph{coefficient of determination}, or $R^2$~\cite{casella2002statistical}, measures the proportion of the total variation of the dependent variable (EER) that is explained by the fitted model.
 The higher the number, the better the model fits the data. \emph{Adjusted}-$R^2$ takes into account the number of predictors included in the model and how they contribute information.
-If the predictor is not significant, the adjusted-$R^2$ will be affected.
+If the predictor is not significant, the adjusted-$R^2$ will compensate it by penalizing the model fit.